mikewuu/react-beautiful-dnd-tester/README.md

 ```
 Currently only tested with simple lists.
-Nested lists and dragging from one list to another is currently **not** supported.
+Nested lists and dragging from one list to another is currently NOT supported.

 P/Rs welcome!
 ```